nextcloud/ansible-collection-nextcloud-admin/README.md

 none

 ### Example Playbook
-#### Case 1: testing nextcloud
+#### Case 1: Installing a quick Nextcloud demo
-In some case, you may want to deploy quickly many instances of Nextcloud on multiple hosts for testing purpose and don't want to tune the role's variables for each hosts: Just run the playbook without any additional variable (all default) !
+In some case, you may want to deploy quickly many instances of Nextcloud on multiple hosts for testing/demo purpose and don't want to tune the role's variables for each hosts: Just run the playbook without any additional variable (all default) !

 ```YAML
 ---